 Ans.
-As per Section 2(56) of MGL, ISD means an office of the supplier of goods and / or services which receives tax invoices issued under section 23 towards receipt of input services and issues tax invoice or such other document as prescribed for the purposes of distributing the credit of CGST (SGST in State Acts) and / or IGST paid on the said services to a supplier of taxable goods and / or services having same PAN as that of the office referred to above.
-For the purpose of distributing the credit, ISD is deemed as supplier of services.
+ISD means an office of the supplier of goods or services or both which receives tax invoices towards receipt of input services and issues a prescribed document for the purposes of distributing the credit of central tax (CGST), State tax (SGST)/ Union territory tax (UTGST) or integrated tax (IGST) paid on the said services to a supplier of taxable goods or services or both having same PAN as that of the ISD.

 Q 2.
 What are the requirements for registration as ISD?

 Ans.
-An ISD is required to obtain registration as a deemed supplier of services [section 19 read with para 5(vii) of Schedule III].
+An ISD is required to obtain a separate registration even though it may be separately registered.
 The threshold limit of registration is not applicable to ISD.
-The registration of ISD under the existing regime (i.e. under Service Tax) would not be migrated in GST regime.
-All the existing ISDs will be required to obtain fresh registrations under new regime in case they want to operate as an ISD.
+The registration of ISD under the existing regime (i.e. under Service Tax) would not be migrated in GST regime..
+All the existing ISDs will be required to obtain fresh registration under new regime in case they want to operate as an ISD.

-Q 3.
-What are the conditions/restrictions for distribution of credit?
+Q 4.
+What are the documents for distribution of credit by ISD?

 Ans.
-Yes, as per Section 27(6) of MGL, ISD is required to file monthly return by 13th of the following month in form GSTR-6.
+Yes, ISD is required to file monthly return by 13th of the following month in form GSTR-6.

 Ans.
 Yes, different offices like marketing division, security division etc. may apply for separate ISD.